 Please note that our game contains various curses and mental effects which can affect your character's mind, however please be very careful if you chose to roleplay characters with any kind of mental illness or disability and avoid hurtful stereotypes.
 While a roleplay effect could cause you to act more strongly on your feelings or desires, roleplay effects that cause new sexual desires are not allowed in our games.
 Roleplay effects should never make you do something you're uncomfortable with.

 As part of this, we expect our participants not to disable other participants from engaging with the game; each participant should feel safe and comfortable deciding their own level of involvement, and should not experience pressure to hold back or engage when they do not wish to.
 If someone indicates OC to you that a topic is making them uncomfortable then you should stop mentioning it.
-It is always acceptable to drop OC to remove yourself from a scene that's making you uncomfortable.
+It is always acceptable to drop OC to remove yourself from a scene that's making you uncomfortable, and there is an in-game way of doing this.
 If the Refs and Exec judge that a participant's continued involvement in the game or part of the game would be genuinely detrimental to their health and well-being or the health and well-being of others, they do have the authority to require you not to participate.

 If you encounter behaviour contravening this policy, please inform a ref or a member of the exec as soon as you are able.
 The refs and exec have the authority to investigate the situation, and then warn the person responsible, require them to leave the game, or permanently ban them from the game, depending on the severity of their behaviour.
 There is no system of appeal.
 The exec are ideally the first point of contact but it's fine to speak to a ref if you prefer.